Iteam1337/iteam.se/src/pages/career/senior-frontend-developer/senior-frontend-developer.md

 * The ability to see the business value of what you develop and discuss it with the customer and other team members
 * Work well with others (pair programming, mentoring, work in cross-functional teams)
 * Proficient in written and spoken english
-* Build modern JavaScript/HTML/CSS-applications, such as React
+* Build modern JavaScript/HTML/CSS-applications, probably using React
 * CSS and preprocessors (e.g. SASS, Less)
 * Write testable code and automated tests
 * Tools for automation (Docker, Gulp, Grunt, Webpack)